How is Zeffy free?

 3. State Street

-A financial holding company, State Street has a foundation specifically focused on charitable giving to the communities where it operates.
+A financial holding company, State Street has a foundation focused explicitly on charitable contributions to the communities where it operates.
+In 2023, the foundation gave $25.8 million and invested $18.9 million in nonprofits.

-The State Street Foundation makes grants to nonprofits and non-governmental organizations with a focus on bringing lasting economic benefits.
+The State Street Foundation makes grants to nonprofits and non-governmental organizations focusing on bringing lasting economic benefits.
 It has a great matching gift program that:

 • Donates $500 for every 16 hours of an employee's volunteer time at a charitable organization.

-• Provides 1:1 gift matching for personal financial donations to nonprofits globally.
+• Provides 1:1 gift matching for personal financial support to nonprofits globally.

 • Matches funds raised through employee participation in fundraising efforts such as walk-a-thons.